Daniel Muñoz (actor): Acting career

 A year later he would create Carmelo where he rescued his country roots.
 It is next to Carmelo where he begins his direct approach with the cueca.
 Carmelo managed to become a popular phenomenon for which he is once again invited to the Quinta Vergara.

-Already recognized as a major comedian, his acting consolidation as a serious actor would come in Los 80 in 2008 from the hand of the character of Juan Herrera, a middle-class father who has to support his three children and wife during the military dictatorship in the 1980s in Chile.
-Thanks to this character has won two Altazor awards for best actor, in turn has consolidated the series turning it into a cult object for the public.
+Already recognized in comedy, his acting consolidation would come in Los 80 in 2008 with the role of the character Juan Herrera, a middle-class father who has to support his three children and wife during the military dictatorship in 1980s Chile.
+He won two Altazor awards for best actor for his portrayal.
+The series has become a cult object for the public.

 As a film actor he was chosen as the best actor at the Iberoamerican Film Festival of Bolivia (2002) and winner of an APES award for his role in the film A Cab for Three.
 He also participated in the films Historias de Fútbol and El Chacotero Sentimental, achieving international success and (added to his performance in El Desquite) an Altazor Award for best film actor of 2000.
 In 2007 he acted in Radio Corazón, the sequel of El Chacotero Sentimental which eared him a new Altazor nomination.

 In 2015 he starred as Salvador Allende in the film Allende en su laberinto, directed by Miguel Littin.